What Are Your Rights For Self Connecting Flights?

 Ways to prevent missing your self connecting flight

-While a self connecting flight may save you money, it’s up to you to make in onto your next flight.
+While a self connecting flight may save you money, it’s up to you to make it onto your next flight.
 It’s not impossible, even in the case of a delay.

-Factor in a minimum three hour window when flying to high traffic airport or traveling during peak days or hours.
+Factor in a minimum three-hour window when flying to high traffic airports or traveling during peak days or hours.
 It’s also important to know if you have to exit your terminal, collect your bags, and go through security again.
-If so, it’s best to add another hour cushion.
+If so, it’s best to add another hour cushion for self-transfer flights.

 Even though you may end up spending a few extra hours waiting for your second flight it’s better than spending a few extra hundred dollars because your first flight was delayed.